 - Is Dudhsagar waterfall worth visiting?

-- Is online booking available for Dudhsagar waterfall Trip?
+- Is online booking available for the Dudhsagar waterfall Trip?

 - Can I take a dip/bath in the waters of Dudhsagar falls?

 Yes, it’s your choice!
 Take a dip in the waters at the bottom tier of the waterfall.
 But, do not get too bold as diving is prohibited since the bottom side of the water could be rocky with irregular depths.

 - Is trekking banned in Dudhsagar?